BOztasUK/Transaction-Monitoring-Project/README.md

 ### Deep Learning Models
 - **TabTransformer**
 - **TabNet**
-- **Tab-AML** (our proposed transformer-based solution)
+- **Tab-AML** (our enhanced transformer-based solution)

-## Findings
+### Key Findings
+In our experiments, the transformer-based models demonstrated superior performance in transaction monitoring. **Tab-AML** achieved an ROC-AUC score of **93.01%**, while **TabTransformer** achieved **85.94%**, both surpassing **XGBoost**’s score of **81.12%**, which has traditionally been considered highly effective for classification tasks in tabular data, including anti-money laundering applications.

+The experiments showed that transformer models, particularly **Tab-AML**, excel in handling **interlinked transactions**, largely due to the effectiveness of residual attention and shared embedding mechanisms.
+These features enhanced the model's ability to capture intricate dependencies between transactions, resulting in improved performance on this specific type of data.

 Here are some visual results from our experiments:

 ### Model Performance
-Validation and test AUC scores for different models with hyperparameter tuning:
+Validation and test AUC scores for different models after hyperparameter tuning:

 ![Validation and Test AUC Scores](Report/Screenshot%202024-10-07%20at%2013.33.17.png)